yuyu78/pastry-online-shop/README.md

 * Spacing from [Bootstrap](https://getbootstrap.com/docs/4.1/utilities/spacing/)
 * The social media section on the footer was inspired by the **Code Institute course with the Mini Project with Bootstrap 4**
 * Form from [Bootstrap](https://getbootstrap.com/docs/4.1/components/forms/)
-* The solution to remove the space on the right in the home page on mobile device: from [stackoverflow](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924)
+* The solution to remove the space on the right in the home page on a mobile device: from [stackoverflow](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924)
-* To display two columns on mobile and three columns on desktop in the patisserie and viennoiserie page: found solution from [stackoverflow](https://stackoverflow.com/questions/21790409/3-columns-on-desktop-to-2-columns-on-tablet/21790525)
+* To display two columns on mobile and three columns on the desktop in the patisserie and viennoiserie page: found solution from [stackoverflow](https://stackoverflow.com/questions/21790409/3-columns-on-desktop-to-2-columns-on-tablet/21790525)
 * To reveal and hide div element with the radio button in the order form, inspired from [stackoverflow](https://stackoverflow.com/questions/21790409/3-columns-on-desktop-to-2-columns-on-tablet/21790525)
 * To fix the issue of the radio button to allow to choose only one option, solution found in [stackoverflow](https://stackoverflow.com/questions/5419459/how-to-allow-only-one-radio-button-to-be-checked/5419479)